secondmind-labs/trieste/README.md

 acquisition_rule = EfficientGlobalOptimization(ExpectedImprovement())
 ```

-Finally, we optimize the acquisition function using our model for a number of steps and we obtain the obtained minimum
+Finally, we optimize the acquisition function using our model for a number of steps and we check the obtained minimum
 ```python
 from trieste.bayesian_optimizer import BayesianOptimizer